Interplay of space charge and intrabeam scattering in the LHC ion injector chain: SPACE CHARGE AND INTRA-BEAM SCATTERING STUDIES IN THE LEIR

 To re-create the uncompensated resonance of the experiment in the simulation study, skew sextupole errors were added in the ideal lattice to excite the $3Q_y$ resonance.
 A suitable error for this case is to use the optimal settings of the skew sextupole correctors that compensate the $3Q_y$ resonance in the real machine, but with inverted polarity.
 This error mostly affects the $3Q_y$ resonance and thus will have similar behavior between simulations and measurements.

-Combined simulations of IBS and SC were performed using this configuration for a horizontal tune of $Q_x=1.82$ and a similar simulation duration as the 925~ms time window of the measurements.
-The macro-particle distribution was again initialized as Gaussian in the transverse planes and binomial in the longitudinal plane, consisting of 5000 macro-particles.
+Combined simulations of IBS and SC were performed using this configuration for a horizontal tune of $Q_x=1.83$ and a similar simulation duration as the 925~ms time window of the measurements.
+For clarity, simulations with only SC and only IBS are ignored in this case.
+The macroparticle distribution was again initialized as Gaussian in the transverse planes and binomial in the longitudinal plane, consisting of 5000 macroparticles.
 The results are presented in Fig.~\ref{fig:MD_VS_IBS_SC_notcomp} in comparison with the measurements.
 Quite good agreement is achieved around the $3Q_y=8$ resonance and for vertical tunes that are not affected by other resonances.
 However, in the real machine there seem to be errors exciting additional resonances in the measurements that do not clearly appear in the simulation.
 Thus, these resonances seem not to be caused by the space charge potential itself, but rather from additional unknown magnetic errors present in the ring, but not reflected in the corresponding model.